marcincichocki/breach-protocol-autosolver/docs/faq.md

 "solve" will order daemons by their index, meaning that those are at the bottom of the list will be more valuable than those at the top.

-"solve with priority" will prioritize on one specific daemon and than fallback to index for anything else.
+"solve with priority" will prioritize on one specific daemon and then fallback to index for anything else.

 > Please note that indexes are counted **without** daemon solved by "Head Start" perk!
 >